ngocdung1512/Ecommerce-chatbot-with-llama-3-and-google-web--search/README.md

-you can download my model at my hugging face: https://huggingface.co/Lytchbaball/llama-3.2-3b-it-Ecommerce-ChatBot-Q4_K_M-GGUF
+You can download my model at my hugging face: https://huggingface.co/Lytchbaball/llama-3.2-3b-it-Ecommerce-ChatBot-Q4_K_M-GGUF

 This project uses a LLaMA model that has been fine-tuned on a specific dataset to assist in answering questions related to commerce (e.g., customer support).